fod/pands-project2021/README.md

 The final distribution plot that will be examined here is the ECDF (REF).
 The plot below was generated using [```seaborn.displot(... kind="ecdf" ...```](https://seaborn.pydata.org/generated/seaborn.displot.html)).

-The ECDF plot plots a function which returns, for any particular value, what proportion of the data lies below that value — it is like a cumulative distribution curve.
+The ECDF plot visualises a function which returns, for any particular value, the proportion of the data that lies below that value — it is like a cumulative distribution curve.
 This can give useful insights into the structure of the data that may be less obvious in some of the other distribution plots.
 The faceted plot below shows the ECDF for each of the four observed features for each iris variety.
 Vertical dotted red lines are added at the maximum value for each feature so that the overlap, or region of possible misclassification, can be easily identified.

 <!-- {% ECDF %} -->